Azure/azure-sdk-for-js/sdk/eventgrid/eventgrid/README.md

 When creating an instance of `EventGridDeserializer` you may supply custom deserializers that are used to further convert the `data` object.

+### Distributed Tracing and Cloud Events

+This library supports distributed tracing using [`@azure/core-tracing`][azure-core-tracing-github].
+When using distributed tracing, this library will create a span during a `send` operation.
+In addition, when sending events using the Cloud Events 1.0 schema, the SDK will add distributed tracing metadata to the events using the [Distributed Tracing extension][cloud-events-distributed-tracing-spec].
+The values for the `traceparent` and `tracestate` extension properties correspond to the `traceparent` and `tracestate` headers from the HTTP request which sends the events.
+If an event already has a `traceparent` extension property it is not updated.

 ## Examples

 ### Publish a Custom Event to an Event Grid Topic using the Event Grid Schema